fyne-io/developer.fyne.io/tour/widget/list.md

 The `MinSize` of this object will influence the `List` minimum size.
 Lastly `UpdateItem` is called to apply an item of data to a cached template.
 Use this to set the content ready for display.

+If you want to read more we will move on to [data binding](/tour/binding/).